-When we say “neighborhood-grown,” we mean it.
+And when we say “neighborhood-grown,” we mean it.
 This is produce that is sown, tended and harvested literally no more than a few blocks away right before market.
 It doesn’t get any fresher.

 Each week, the free KERNEL kids program offers a fun and educational gardening-themed activity.
 Children of all ages can participate and receive $2 in KERNEL Cash for spending on fresh fruit and veggies.

 Please note that not all vendors are scheduled to attend every week.